Pain management

 Infection prevention and control

-The prevention and control of infection is very important to us so we use Aseptic techniques in our theatres to ensure our patients are treated and cared for in a safe, clean environment.
+The prevention and control of injection is very important to use, so we use aseptic techniques in our theatres to ensure patients are treated and cared for in a safe, clean environment.

 Contact the department